xbmc/repo-scripts/script.module.buggalo/README.md

 users system, such as XBMC and Python versions.

-The collected information is then posted to the internet at a predefined URL or Gmail account where the addon author can investigate the exception.
+The collected information is then posted to the internet at a predefined URL or email account where the addon author can investigate the exception.

 The script is somewhat similar to posting the xbmc.log to pastebin,